ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Abstract

 \section{Abstract}

-Gray-box fuzzing is widely used for testing embedded systems (ESes).
-State-of-the-art (SOTA) gray-box fuzzers test ES firmware in fully emulated environments without real peripherals.
-They emulate missing peripherals to achieve decent code coverage.
-Some fuzzers infer the memory-mapped I/O (MMIO) behavior of firmware peripherals from the firmware binary.
-We find that these fuzzers emulate the inferred MMIO behavior using stateless and non-adaptive MMIO models, which perform poorly in handling ES firmware's MMIO reads to collectively retrieve a data chunk.
-This leaves ample room for improving the code coverage of these fuzzers.
+Fuzzing has been widely used for testing embedded-system firmware in a fully rehosted environment without real peripherals, native system supports, or access to the source code and specifications.
+Some fuzzers emulate the MMIO behavior of missing peripherals based on the firmware binaries to boost code coverage.
+They emulate each individual MMIO read in the firmware with a fixed model.
+We find this ineffective when multiple MMIO reads collectively retrieve a data chunk, which greatly impedes the coverage growth.

-We propose \nameS to improve the code coverage of each such fuzzer using {\em stateful} MMIO models that {\em adapt} to overcome the fuzzer's coverage bottlenecks. \nameS runs concurrently with a given fuzzer and starts a new run whenever the fuzzer's coverage stagnates.
-In each run, \nameS leverages a high-coverage test case to generate new stateful MMIO models that boost the coverage further.
-We have implemented \nameS upon Fuzzware and evaluated it with 24 popular ES firmware. \nameS is shown to enhance Fuzzware's coverage by up to $54\%$ in 11 of them and trigger additional bugs in 5 of them without hurting the coverage in the remainder. \name's MMIO models are shown to describe a wide range of MMIO-retrieved data chunks and the firmware's usage of the same data chunk in various contexts.
+We propose \nameS to overcome this coverage bottleneck by {\em adaptively modeling MMIO data chunks}. \nameS runs alongside a given fuzzer and starts a new run when the fuzzer's coverage stagnates.
+In each run, it analyzes a high-coverage test case to infer new MMIO data-chunk models that unlock additional execution paths.
+We have implemented \nameS on Fuzzware and evaluated it on 24 popular firmware binaries. \nameS boosts Fuzzware's coverage by up to $68\%$ in 11---and triggers additional bugs in 5---of them without degrading the coverage in the remainder.
+Its models describe a wide range of MMIO data chunks and the firmware's use of each across various contexts.